TaylorBurke/TaylorBurke/README.md

 Hello world!
 I love agile software development and scalable code.
-Currently learning Solidity.
+Most of my professional experience is in the front end with the react framework and other common libraries.
 Outside of programming my interests include art, sustainability, rock climbing and backpacking.

 # Book recomendations:
 ## Nonfiction